 Yoga and music are powerful ways to connect with your authentic self, which deepens your connection to others, and to the creative energy flowing through all life.
 A regular practice develops sensitivity, discipline, the ability to listen, clarity of mind, and mental, physical, emotional health and well-being.

 My own daily yoga and music practice keeps my creative juices flowing and energizes my work as a teacher, musician and designer.
 I use this creative energy to help others realize their own professional, personal and creative potential through group yoga instruction, private coaching and mentoring, and volunteering in my community.

-I continue to learn from my teachers and mentors in the Krishnamacharya/Desikachar lineage, as well as masters in music, movement, shamanism, psychotherapy and other fields.
+As a lifelong student, I continue to learn from my teachers and mentors in the Krishnamacharya/Desikachar lineage, as well as masters in music, movement, shamanism, psychotherapy and other fields.